What are you doing at the meadow, and why are you doing it?

 Can’t you control the weeds another way?

 We’ve tried many different approaches over the past few years.
-Originally the county of Santa Barbara used mowing machines each year to comply with fire regulations, but the Chumash understandably objected to such mechanical use on their sacred land.
+Originally the County of Santa Barbara used mowing machines each year to comply with fire regulations, but the Chumash understandably objected to such mechanical use on their sacred land.
 Since Channel Islands Restoration has taken up the mantle, we’ve attempted to use hand held weed-whackers, which did not stop the spread of seeds.
-We would hand pull the invasives from the meadow, but we do not have approval from the Chumash to do so on their anthropologically important site.
+We would hand pull the invasives from the meadow, but we do not have approval to disturb the soil.
 As a last resort, we have turned to applying organic weed-killer to the meadow to kill the plants.

 What are you spraying?
 What’s that smell?
 Why is it blue?

 We are spraying the weeds with non-toxic weed killer made out of common foods like orange peel, clove and/or cinnamon.
 As such, there is a strong odor of citrus or cloves during the day we spray, and the following day or two.
 We also add water-soluble blue dye to the solution for two reasons: so that people know where we have recently sprayed, and to aid the applicators in their work.
 Although this may look strange, and blue meadows certainly don’t look natural, the dye is designed to fade within one to two days.
 We are licensed by the California department of pesticide regulation (License Number: 32474)